How we work.

 What this enables

-Reduced waste and dead ends
+Reduced waste, replacement and material dead ends

 Design that evolves with the space